dougwyu/screenforbio-mbc-uk_ponds/README.md

 ### Required software (tested versions)
 Pipeline tested on macOS 10.14

 - macOS should have GNU grep, awk and sed prioritised over macOS's BSD versions.
-These can be installed with Homebrew.
-To invoke the GNU versions, install and run `linuxify` (https://github.com/fabiomaia/linuxify) every session.
+These can be installed independently with Homebrew, or you can install with `linuxify` (https://github.com/fabiomaia/linuxify) every session, which provides a command to change paths when you want to use GNU versions in a session.
 ````
 cd ~/src # or wherever you install your github repos
 git clone https://github.com/fabiomaia/linuxify.git